-2018, it is the sixteenth time that “Sprachsalz” takes place in Austria. in 2016, we even had even two festivals - one in Hall in Tyrol and for a first time also in Pforzheim, Germany in May 2016.
+2019 is the seventeenth time that Sprachsalz takes place in Austria.
+In 2016 we even had two festivals - one in Hall in Tirol, Austria, and a “sister festival” in Pforzheim, Germany, in May 2016.

-Allready it has made a name for itself among authors and lovers of literature throughout Europe.
-Around 4000 visitors gather here every year to listen to the voices of twenty well-known or
+Over the years Sprachsalz has made a name for itself among authors and lovers of literature throughout Europe.
+Around 4,000 visitors gather here every year to listen to the voices of twenty well-known or newly discovered authors.

 Sprachsalz is an international festival geared mostly towards German-speaking readers and audiences.
-Therefore our website (www.sprachsalz.com) is in German, but we would like to try and translate for you the most important points so that you can form an impression of our Festival.
+Therefore our website www.sprachsalz.com is in German, but we would like to try and translate for you the most important points so as to give a better picture of our festival.

-• In total twenty authors are invited to “Sprachsalz” for an entire weekend to give several readings from their published books.
+• In total twenty authors are invited for an entire weekend to give several readings from their published books.

 • All readings are free of charge: Our idea was to make literature accessible to all.
-As the past two years have shown, many of the people who attend our Festival listen to readings for their first time in their lives.
+As experience has shown, many of the people who attend our festival listen to readings for the first time in their lives.

-• Most readings take place in the Park Hotel, where the authors are staying.
-The atmosphere of our Festival is almost family-like.
-Hall in Tyrol is a small town of 13 000 inhabitants steeped in medieval traditions and surrounded by mountains. some few special readings find place outside the hotel.
+• Most readings take place in the Park Hotel, where the authors are also staying The atmosphere of our festival is almost family-like.
+Hall in Tirol is a small town of 13,000 inhabitants steeped in medieval traditions and surrounded by mountains.
+A few special readings take place outside the hotel.

-• Most of the readings will be in German (with actors reading the German translation).
+• Most of the readings are in German (in the case of foreign language authors, with actors reading the German translations).
 But some of the readings will also be in the original language or mixed.

-• The events of the Festival will be covered by numerous journalists for a variety of media.
+• The events of the festival are covered by numerous journalists for a variety of media.

-• Festival Office: You will find our Festival Office just next to the Parkhotel’s reception desk.
-We will endeavour to assist with all your queries: travel, questions about the Festival, any problems you might have.
+• Festival Office: You will find our Festival Office just next to the Park Hotel’s reception desk.
+We will endeavour to assist with all your queries: travel, about the festival, any problems you might have.

-The organizers are a experienced team of seven people, some of them authors themselves: Magdalena Kauz, Heinz D. Heisl, Urs Heinz Aerni, Elias Schneitter, Ulrike Woerner, Max Hafele and Valerie Besl (press).
+The organizers are an experienced team of seven people, some of them authors themselves: Magdalena Kauz, Heinz D. Heisl, Urs Heinz Aerni, Elias Schneitter, Ulrike Woerner, Max Hafele and Valerie Besl (press).

-A list of our supporters/sponsors you finde here:
+A list of our supporters/sponsors can be found here:

-A list of all Authors of the first years yo find here:
+A list of all authors from previous years can be found here:

-Article in the "Discover Gemany & Austria Magazine" July 2015 (see also PDF-download beyond)
+Article in the "Discover Gemany & Austria Magazine" published in July 2015 (see also PDF-download beyond)

 The Austrian literary festival Sprachsalz presents international contemporary